A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Model

-We model the chromosome as a beads-on-string polymer of $N+1$ monomers with coordinates $\lbrace \vec{r}_ i \rbrace_{i=0\ldots N}$, each monomer corresponding to a genomic bin with size $b$ which, depending on the resolution, may represent from \SI{5}{\kilo bp} to \SI{1}{\mega bp}.
-Since euchromatin is generally regarded as a fiber of diameter \SI{30}{\nm} and persistence length $l_p = \SIrange{60}{90}{\nm} \approx \SI{5}{\kilo bp}$ \cite{Langowski2412006}, we choose to neglect the bending rigidity of the chromosome, and consider the Gaussian chain potential for the chromosome backbone:
+We model the chromosome as a beads-on-string polymer comprising $N+1$ monomers with coordinates $\lbrace \vec{r}_ i \rbrace_{i=0\ldots N}$, each monomer corresponding to a genomic bin with size $b$ which, depending on the resolution, may represent from \SI{5}{\kilo bp} to \SI{1}{\mega bp}.
+Despite some controversy \cite{fussner2011living} euchromatin is generally regarded as a fiber of diameter \SI{30}{\nm} and persistence length $l_p = \SI{60}{\nm} \approx \SI{6}{\kilo bp}$ \cite{Langowski2412006}.
+Thus we choose to neglect the bending rigidity of the chromosome, and consider the Gaussian chain potential for the chromosome backbone:

-where $\beta = (k_B T)^{-1}$ is the inverse temperature.
+where $\beta = (k_\mathrm{B} T)^{-1}$ is the inverse temperature.

-Hi-C protocols typically use formaldehyde as a cross-linking agent to induce proximity ligations between DNA fragments that are close to each other in the nucleus.
-We represent the resulting cross-links as harmonic springs with rigidity $3 k_{ij} / b^2$, leading to the interaction potential:
+The Hi-C protocol uses a cross-linking agent to induce proximity ligations between DNA fragments that are close to each other in the nucleus (\cref{fig:gem}A).
+The matrix of contacts generated subsequently encodes information on the ensemble of configurations adopted by the chromosome (\cref{fig:gem}B).
+We represent the underlying interactions which constrain its folding as harmonic springs with rigidity $3 k_{ij} / b^2$, leading to the interaction potential:

 The probability of a particular configuration at equilibrium is given by a Boltzmann weight.
 Namely, if we denote the total energy as $U = U_0 + U_I$, we have:

 Actually, the total energy is quadratic in the ${\vec{r}_i}$ variables and may be written: